emilianomaccaferri/simplest-ddns-client/README.md

 # simplest-ovh-ddns-client
-a very simple ddns client for OVH
+a very simple and minimal client that checks if your public IP has changed and updates it on OVH